- What can I expect when I call the Cruse National Helpline?

 - Legal issues

 There are other organisations that may be able to help you with these.
-You can take a look on our Useful Links page to find links to other organisations providing support on a range of issues.
+You can take a look on our Useful Links and Practicalities pages to find links to other organisations providing support on a range of issues.

 There isn’t a time limit on our National Helpline calls.
 From experience we realise talking about difficult situations and emotions can be tiring.
 So in some cases our volunteers might suggest you round off the call so you can have time to reflect and rest.
 You are always welcome to call us back at another time.